 Each year, states invest large portions of their budgets in infrastructure.
-A weak economy causes the decisions about these investments to be even more critical.
+A weak economy makes the decisions that states make regarding these investments even more critical.
 Better coordination across agencies not only ensures that the best infrastructure solutions are created and that the state's priorities are met, but also means that taxpayer dollars are spent more efficiently and effectively.